 1.1 Background.

 This RFP is designed to provide Bidders with the information necessary for the preparation of competitive Bid Proposals for providing the CISR services as described in this RFP and for meeting other requirements and Deliverables described herein.
-A main goal of the executed contracts is to adhere to the Guiding Principles for Iowa’s future Child Welfare System (Attachment F), Family-Centered Model of Practice (see definition, Section 1.2), and Child Welfare Model of Practice (Attachment G) as well as the JCS’s Model of Practice (see definition, Section 1.2)
+A main goal of the executed contracts is to adhere to the Guiding Principles for Iowa’s future Child Welfare System (Attachment F), Family-Centered Model of Practice (see definition, Section 1.2), and Child Welfare Model of Practice (Attachment G) as well as the JCS’s Model of Practice (see definition, Section 1.2).

 Iowa’s child welfare and juvenile justice system is intended to serve Children and families needing various amounts of intervention, protection, and support services that ensure safety, Permanency, and well-being.
-Children and families are served in a number of ways using Iowa’s evolving service array including, but not limited to, Safety Plan Services, Family Safety, Risk, and Permanency Services (FSRP), Recruitment and Retention, Training, and Support of Resource Families (RRTS) activities, and Crisis Intervention, Stabilization, and Reunification (CISR) services.
+Children and families are served in a number of ways using Iowa’s evolving service array including, but not limited to, Safety Plan Services, Family Safety, Risk, and Permanency Services (FSRP), Recruitment and Retention, Training, and Support of Resource Families (RRTS) activities (formerly separate Recruitment and Retention and Support Services for Resource Families activities), and Crisis Intervention, Stabilization, and Reunification (CISR) services (formerly separate Child Welfare Emergency Services, Foster Group Care Services, and Supervised Apartment Living services).
 These services, developing public/private partnerships, and cross-system/service domain collaborations (e.g., mental health, health, education) form Iowa’s emerging system of care for Children and families.

 The Agency’s goal is to keep a Child in the Child’s home whenever possible.
 When Out-of-Home Placement is necessary, the Placement is not intended to be a permanent solution, and the Child’s safety, Permanency, and well-being are essential.
 Contractors are responsible for promoting each Child’s relationships with Family members and other persons in the Child’s Positive Support System when not limited by JCS or the Agency.
-Children should be protected in the least restrictive setting necessary, and the Agency and its partners are obligated to provide a nurturing environment where Children can thrive.
+Children shall be protected in the least restrictive setting necessary, and the Agency and its partners are obligated to provide a nurturing environment where Children can thrive.

-Interested Bidders should be aware the contracts executed as a result of this RFP will contain performance measures.
+Interested Bidders shall be aware the contracts executed as a result of this RFP will contain performance measures.
 The Contractor will have the opportunity to earn additional payments based on the Contractor’s performance.
 Subsequent contract renewal decisions may be contingent on Contractor performance.
 The Agency has identified desired results through performance measures and targets and will monitor the results achieved under the contract.
 The Agency may re-evaluate performance measures at the end of the initial two-year contracts.

 The RFP process is for the Agency’s benefit and is intended to provide the Agency with information to assist in the competitive selection process.
 It is not intended to be comprehensive.
 Each Bidder is responsible for determining all factors necessary for submission of a comprehensive Bid Proposal.
-The Agency adheres to all applicable federal and State laws, rules, and regulations when entering into a contract for services.
+The Agency adheres to all applicable State and federal laws, rules, and regulations when entering into a contract for services.

 1.1.1 Concept Moving Forward